Exemplary science is a combination of these key elements:

-Our Informatics Core offers a variety of resources and data support services to CNRM’s core facilities, funded research projects, and collaborative research projects.
-These resources and services accommodate all stages of a project’s life cycle (e.g., from protocol development through study closeout and analysis) and a broad range of data and data types (e.g., from preclinical studies to clinical trials).
+Our Informatics Core offers a variety of resources and data support services to our clinical trials, translational research, operational research initiatives, and collaborative studies.
+The Core supports all stages of a study’s life cycle and a broad range of data types.

-The Informatics Core manages various platforms for data collection, capture, cleaning, storage, and secure sharing.
+It manages various platforms for data collection, capture, secure sharing, storage, and analytics.
 These platforms include:

-- CNRM’s newly formed Collection, Access, Sharing, and Analytics Platform (CASA)
+- CNRM’s Collection, Access, Sharing, and Analytics Platform (CASA)

 - CNRM’s Data Repository